If you’re missing just one, or several teeth, a partial denture is an ideal option to restore your smile, and make it

 If you currently have a gap in your smile, you may need a partial denture for aesthetic reasons, for eating, talking, or to protect your remaining teeth from drifting or over-erupting.

-These types of dentures are removable, meaning they are not fixed and can be inserted and removed at your convenience.
-This works by using the remaining teeth for retention, so it retains and stabilises the denture (holds it in place) so that it doesn’t move or fall out when chewing or talking.
+Partial dentures are not fixed – they can be inserted and removed whenever you like.
+This works by using your remaining teeth for retention, so it retains and stabilises the denture (holds it in place) so that it doesn’t move or fall out when chewing or talking.